(585) 201-8585‬ IVY@REMOVEMYPOISONIVY.BIZ

 Step 4: You decide the next step

-You may decide to handle it yourself, monitor the area, schedule an on-site assessment if you are in my local service area, or bring in additional help.
+You may decide to monitor the area, take limited action, schedule an on-site assessment, or bring in local help.

 Book a Virtual Consult